|The LENO system is made to support the authoring of lecture notes, organized

 possible to define a sequence of slides from selected slides in a number of sections.
 The

-a subset of your slides for some purpose, and if you don't want to deal with multiple copies (which is usually a bad solution).
+a subset of your slides for some purpose, and if you do not want to deal with multiple copies (which is usually a bad solution).

 The LENO trail facilities is realized via use of HTML frames.
 The red icons from above